Previous dayApril 26, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-A magnitude 3.1 seismic event took place 100 km N of Yakutat, Alaska on April 26, 2026 at 23:09 UTC.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
+On April 26, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 100 km N of Yakutat, Alaska at 23:09 UTC.
+At a depth of 5.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.443°, -139.498°.
+Coordinates: 60.440°, -139.470°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26